dada325/OmicFlow/README.md

 ## 🙌 Contributing

-I would like to also give all my thanks to the Flowise contributors.
+I would like to also give all my thanks to the Flowise @2.11 release contributors.
 This project is a fork of Flowise and would not be possible without their work.

 Thanks go to these awesome contributors